strohs/springboot-blogen-vuejs/README.md

 1. make sure you are in the project's root directory: `springboot-blogen-vuejs`
 2. Clean and compile the application:
    -`mvn clean install`
-        - if you don't already have maven installed use may use the maven wrapper provided in the root directory of this project:
+        - if you don't already have maven installed, you may use the maven wrapper provided in the root directory of this project:
-            - on linux/macos systems replace `mvn` with: `./mvnw clean install`
+            - on linux/mac-os systems replace `mvn` with: `./mvnw clean install`
             - on Windows systems replace `mvn` with: `./mvnw.cmd clean install`
         - this will compile the backend, run tests, AND download node.js/npm in order to build the vue.js resources.
           The download is only performed the first time you run mvn install